 In about 10% of women with vulvar LS, white patches may be seen on the skin elsewhere.
 The common sites for this are on the back, waist area and under the breasts.

 Health care providers familiar with the condition may diagnose it by looking at the skin and seeing the usually characteristic appearance.
 The diagnosis is usually confirmed by taking a skin biopsy.
 After numbing the skin to be biopsied, using a local anesthetic, a small sample is taken.
 The skin is then looked at under the microscope looked at microscopically.
 This is called a biopsy.
 This is a simple procedure that can be done in the doctor’s office with a local anesthetic.

 There is no total cure for LS but the symptoms can be controlled extremely well by the use of strong steroid ointments.
 The appearance of the vulvar skin can usually be improved but if there is a lot of scarring, changes may not be reversed.
 Appropriate treatment is aimed at trying to prevent the development of further inflammation and scarring.

-All skin irritation should be avoided as far as possible, as irritation may increase the symptoms of will increase LS.
+All skin irritation should be avoided as much as possible, as irritation may increase the symptoms of LS.
 Any infections from yeast or bacteria must be treated.
 Soaps and shower gels are best avoided in the genital area.
 The genital skin can be washed with plain warm water or a gentle soap substitute.
-It is ideal to clean the vulva just using one’s fingertips and warm water over the skin surface.
+It is ideal to clean the vulva using only one’s fingertips and warm water over the skin surface.
 Some people find that a saline solution (a quarter of a teaspoon of salt dissolved in a cup of water) is helpful.

-If intercourse is painful intercourse can be helped with natural gentle lubricants may help, if dryness is a problem and you are around the time of the menopause ask your doctor about vaginal estrogens such as plain petrolatum.
+If intercourse is painful, intercourse can be helped with natural gentle lubricants.
+If dryness is a problem, and you are around the time of the menopause, ask your doctor about vaginal estrogens such as plain petrolatum.
 Painful sexual penetration should be avoided.